akononovicius/physRisk-content-repository/articles/2010/stochastic-ant-colony-model.md

 you shoud see \[cite id="Gardiner2009Springer"\] or other similar works.

-Alfarano and Lux start by simplifying notation, used in [the previous agent based model](/kirman-ants "Kirman's ant colony agent based model on Physics of Risk website"), of system state, defined as number of ants using one of the food sources, \\\(  X \\\), transition probabilities,
+Alfarano and Lux start by simplifying notation, used in [the previous agent-based model](/kirman-ants "Kirman's ant colony agent-based model on Physics of Risk website"), of system state, defined as number of ants using one of the food sources, \\\(  X \\\), transition probabilities,